Tired All The Time? Try These 9 Iron-Rich Foods To Fight Fatigue & Anemia

 Snacking on nuts and seeds is a great way to boost the overall iron content of your diet.
 The nuts that clock in the highest?
 Cashews!

 Organ meats not your thing?
 Fear not.
-The magical fruit leads the pack when it comes to iron-rich plant foods.
+Beans lead the pack when it comes to iron-rich plant foods.

 Quinoa has officially made its mark on the healthy food scene, and we're so glad it's here to stay.
 Try it out in a delicious veggie-loaded grain bowl.

 - One cup of cooked quinoa has 2.8 mg of iron, which is approximately 15 percent of your daily recommended value.

 This little tree of a vegetable might seem like it doesn't measure up to the previous items on this list, but it's a great addition to an iron-rich diet.
 Bonus: It's a member of the cruciferous veggie family, which have powerful anti-cancer properties.